NxPKG/khulnasoft-docs/content/ddos-protection/dns-protection/rule-settings.md

 * `global`: The rule will apply to all incoming packets.
 * `region`: The rule will apply to incoming packets in a selected region.
-* `datacenter`: The rule will apply to incoming packets in the selected Cloudflare data center.
+* `datacenter`: The rule will apply to incoming packets in the selected Khulnasoft data center.

 The rule scope allows you to adjust the system’s tolerance for DNS query volume in locations where you may have more or less traffic than usual, or due to any other networking reasons.